The Tongariro River | A Guide To Fly Fishing In Taupo

 New to double handers and want to learn more?
-Click here for a our Manic Intro To Spey by Rene Vaz.
+Click here for an Intro To Spey article by Rene Vaz.

-Czech / Euro nymphing the Tongariro is relatively new for most anglers but has proven itself to be a deadly game changer and productive all year round as it suits most water and is great for covering the fast flowing and broken water.
+Euro nymphing the Tongariro River is relatively new for most anglers but has proven itself to be a deadly game changer and productive all year round as it suits most water and is great for covering the fast flowing and broken water.
 Perfect for winter spawning fish.

 Using an upstream approach, concentrate on the heads of pools, fast runs, pockets and broken water places that demand the flies to be on the bottom in a short space of time.
 These zones are ideally suited to this technique.
-Systematically covering water by working upstream is ideal and it pays to go heavy when targeting spawning fish with Czech / Euro nymph techniques.
+Systematically covering water by working upstream is ideal and it pays to go heavy when targeting spawning fish with czech nymph techniques.

 THE GEAR TO FISH THE TONGARIRO RIVER